fesalfayed/fesalfayed/README.md

 a multi-agent setup running on hermes. orchestration frameworks, building local infra for agentic workflows. collecting datasets & fine-tuning. and local LLM hosting + evals for personal use-cases.

-a quantified-self pipeline that pulls ultrahuman and siloed ios/apple into one store. the actual goal is predicting mood from biometrics and digital context -> ML model for correlation (coming soon)
+a quantified-self pipeline that pulls ultrahuman and siloed ios/apple into one store. the actual goal is predicting advanced correlations from time-series data to optimize future routines. biometrics + digital context -> ML model for correlation (coming soon)

 llm post-training. quantization. mlx and gguf and 4-bit. getting open models small enough to live on a mac mini